pgEdge/cli/cli/CTL-README.md

-# PGEDGE NODECTL CLI
+# PGEDGE CTL CLI
-NODECTL is the pgEdge Command Line Interface (CLI).
+CTL is the pgEdge Command Line Interface (CLI).
 It is a cross-platform tool to manage your PostgreSQL eco-system of components.
 The modules are UM, SERVICE, SPOCK, and CLUSTER.